Skip to main content

 Right after an auto accident, the parties involved exchange insurance information.
 If the accident is serious enough, police may gather evidence and interview witnesses.
 Then, each party files an insurance claim.
 Each party’s insurance company does its own investigation based on the police report your medical records and makes their own determination of fault.
 For instance, in a minor fender bender, the companies may decide the parties were equally at fault and pay accordingly.

-You may need legal representation if any of these things happen:
+You may need legal representation if any of these instances occur:

 • The insurance company denies your claim: They may say you were at fault or that your insurance policy does not cover your property damage or medical bills.
 You’ll need an attorney to help you appeal the denial.